The Business Office is committed to providing timely and consistent accounting services to Rio Grande students, faculty and staff.

 Tips for managing your Student Account

-- Make sure you complete a FERPA consent form if you want Rio to discuss your account with other people!!!!
+6. Make sure you complete a FERPA consent form, if you want Rio to discuss your account with anyone besides yourself!!!!

-- For third party organizations paying for student, an authorization for specified items (tuition and fees, books, housing, etc) must be submitted to the Business Office before the semester begins.
+7. For third party organizations paying for student; an authorization for specified items (tuition and fees, books, housing, etc.) must be submitted to the Business Office before the semester begins.

-- Refunds- Mailed to permanent address on file with the University on Fridays (fall-spring).
-If you live in a dorm and have a post box on campus, your refund check will be put in campus mail.
+8. Refunds are mailed to the permanent address on file with the University, on Fridays.
+If you live in a dorm AND have a post box on campus, your refund check will be put in campus mail.
 No pick-ups.

-- Make sure permanent address updated with school whenever move.
-Refunds, bills, and 1098T tax forms are mailed to permanent address.
+9. Make sure permanent addresses are updated with the Registrar’s office whenever you move.
+Refunds and 1098T tax forms are mailed to the permanent address on file.